Laravel-Backpack/docs/4.1/crud-fields.md

 So you should use [attribute casting](https://mattstauffer.co/blog/laravel-5.0-eloquent-attribute-casting) in your model, to cast the video as ```array``` or ```object```.

 Vimeo does not require an API key in order to query their DB, but YouTube does, even though their free quota is generous.
 You can get a free YouTube API Key inside [Google Developers Console](https://console.developers.google.com/) ([video tutorial here](https://www.youtube.com/watch?v=pP4zvduVAqo)).
+Please DO NOT use our API Key - create your own.
+The key above is there just for your convenience, to easily try out the field.
+As soon as you decide to use this field type, create an API Key and use _your_ API Key.
+Our key hits its ceiling every month, so if you use our key most of the time it won't work.

 <hr>